1. Less time waiting

 4. Avoid painful full-cost private hospital bills

-You might be surprised just how much a hospital stay can cost without private hospital cover.
-To give you an idea, here are some examples of claims we paid for individual members in the 2020 financial year:
+You might be surprised by how much it costs to pay for a private hospital procedure without private hospital insurance.
+To give you an idea, these are the highest hospital costs for individual Peoplecare members we paid in the 2022 financial year:

 |Top 5 hospital claims|